Do missiles home in or hone in on a target? Home in and hone in are commonly confused phrases which both refer to narrowing in on a particular topic.

 Home in and hone in are two variants of a phrasal verb that means to narrow one’s focus or to grow nearer to a conclusion.

-However, although hone in on is widely used, many people regard it as an error for home in on.
+However, although hone in on is a common phrase, many people think is an error for home in on.

 Both phrases are proof of how fluid language can be and that meanings and usage can change.